List of Marvel Cinematic Universe television series actors (Marvel Television)

 Agents of S.H.I.E.L.D. is headlined by Clark Gregg in the role of Phil Coulson, while Hayley Atwell stars as Peggy Carter in Agent Carter, both reprising their roles from the MCU films.
 Anson Mount headlines Inhumans as Black Bolt.
 Charlie Cox is featured as Matt Murdock / Daredevil in Daredevil, while Krysten Ritter leads as Jessica Jones in Jessica Jones, which also introduces Mike Colter as Luke Cage, who later headlined Luke Cage.
 Finn Jones stars as Danny Rand / Iron Fist in Iron Fist and joins Cox, Ritter, and Colter in reprising their roles for The Defenders.
 Jon Bernthal stars as Frank Castle / Punisher in The Punisher, after being introduced in the second season of Daredevil.
 Runaways co-stars Rhenzy Feliz as Alex Wilder.
 Cloak & Dagger sees Olivia Holt and Aubrey Joseph as Tandy Bowen / Dagger and Tyrone Johnson / Cloak, respectively.
 Helstrom stars Tom Austen and Sydney Lemmon as Daimon and Ana Helstrom, respectively.

 Due to the nature of the shared universe, several actors appear in the series as characters that had previously appeared in other mediums, including: Gregg, who appeared as Coulson in the films Iron Man, Iron Man 2, Thor, Marvel's The Avengers, and the short films The Consultant and A Funny Thing Happened on the Way to Thor's Hammer, before appearing in Agents of S.H.I.E.L.D.; and Atwell, who portrayed Carter in the films Captain America: The First Avenger and Captain America: The Winter Soldier and the short film Agent Carter, upon which the series of the same name is based, before appearing in Agents of S.H.I.E.L.D. as well.
 Atwell is the first actor to appear in multiple MCU television series with her role in Agent Carter.
-All characters that have made appearances in other MCU media, such as the digital series Marvel's Agents of S.H.I.E.L.D.: Slingshot, are noted.
+All characters that have made appearances in other MCU media, such as the digital series Agents of S.H.I.E.L.D.: Slingshot, are noted.